It's easy to use an Xbox One controller with your Android device

 - If all goes well, your phone should show a connection to your Xbox One controller, and the Xbox button will stop blinking.

 For some phones, you'll see evidence of the controller working right away, with the directional pad and buttons being used to navigate the system UI.
-To test further, fire up your favorite game with Bluetooth controller support to see how it all works out.
+Then, fire up your favorite game with Bluetooth controller support to test it further and get familiar with how it all works.

-I've tried several games with the Xbox One controller, including Modern Combat 5, Riptide GP, and BombSquad.
+I've tried several games with an Xbox One controller, including Modern Combat 5, Riptide GP, and BombSquad.
 Not only did the games work with the controller flawlessly, they even show proper on-screen control prompts appropriate for the Xbox One controller.
 And for emulators, you should have no problem mapping the buttons however you prefer.

 How can I make sure my Xbox controller has Bluetooth capability?

-For those looking to use their existing controllers, the easiest way to check is to look at the controller itself.
+For those looking to use their existing controllers, the easiest way to check is to look at the controller.
 If the area around the Xbox button is part of the same piece of plastic as the rest of the controller, it has Bluetooth.
-If your Xbox button is recessed within a separate piece of plastic, it does not have Bluetooth.
-Reference the image below if you need help — if your controller has Bluetooth support, it should look like the bottom one.
+On the other hand, if your Xbox button is recessed within a separate piece of plastic, it doesn't have Bluetooth.
+Reference the image below if you need help.
+If your controller has Bluetooth support, it should look like the bottom photo.

-The best thing to do for those who already own the controller is to simply try it.
-If you don't own it, be sure to search around for your specific phone to see if others have had success, as you don't want to be dropping cash for something that doesn't work.
-(Of course, Amazon's return policy is incredible, so if you're buying from them, then it may be worth the hassle.)
+The best thing to do for those who already own the controller is to try it out.
+If you don't own one, be sure to search around for your specific phone to see if others have had success, as you don't want to be dropping cash for something that doesn't work.
+(Of course, Amazon's return policy is incredible, so if you're buying from Amazon, it may be worth the hassle.)

 Our top equipment picks